Skip to contents

 resultsUI(model)

-## Alternatively, one can invoke model results shiny app through xpose data bases created above
+## Or invoke model results shiny app through xpose database created above

 resultsUI(xpdb = xp)